Ride1Up Core-5 Review

 With a measured weight of 51 lbs and 15 oz, removing the bike from the box is easiest with the help of another person.
 Once out of the box, the first step is removing the protective packing materials, which takes a few minutes.
 While the remaining assembly of the Core-5 can easily be completed at home by following the printed instructions or the assembly video on the Ride1Up website, there are a few steps involved that may seem a little daunting to those who are not very familiar with bikes.
 It comes with a full set of allen wrenches (a nice touch), but you will also need an adjustable wrench to attach the pedals and tighten the front axle.
 Yes, the Core-5 is mostly assembled already, but unlike most of the other bikes we tested, you will need to install the fork and the drive side crankarm yourself.
 This is in addition to attaching the front wheel, pedals, and handlebar/stem.
 You will also need to make comfort adjustments to the handlebar and seat height, inflate the tires, and potentially adjust the brake caliper alignment (if necessary).

 Should You Buy the Ride1Up Core-5?

-The Core-5 is hands down the best bike we've ridden in the budget category, and we feel it is the best option for anyone seeking a powerful Class 3 model that won't break the bank.
-This bike easily outperforms many more expensive models and blows the doors off the other bikes in this price range.
+The Core-5 is hands down the best bike we've ridden among top-ranked budget electric bikes, and we feel it is the best option for anyone seeking a powerful Class 3 model that won't break the bank.
+This bike easily outperforms many more expensive top-rated electric bikes and blows the doors off the other bikes in this price range.
 Not only is it powerful with a 750W motor, but its 500 Wh battery gives it a great range, and it's a looker with clean lines and excellent battery integration.
 It's light on included features, but regardless, we feel its performance is head and shoulders above the rest of the field.

 What Other E-Bikes Should You Consider?